Celebrating Love, Beauty & International Friendship

-The man in question was none other than the late William A. Fickling, Sr., a local realtor, who while strolling about in his backyard discovered the first Yoshino cherry tree in Macon.
-The year was 1949, and at the time of his discovery, he was unaware that the tree was a Yoshino species, rare to the south.
-Awed by the tree’s unique beauty, he began inquiring about town as to what the tree was.
-No one knew---not even his very own gardener!
+The man in question was none other than the late William A. Fickling Sr., a local realtor, who discovered the first Yoshino cherry tree in Macon while strolling about in his backyard.
+The year was 1949, and at the time of his discovery, he was unaware that the tree was a Yoshino species, rare to the South.
+Awed by the tree’s unique beauty, he began inquiring around town as to what species of tree it was.
+But, no one knew, not even his own gardener!

-Later on during a business trip in Washington, D.C. in 1952, Mr. Fickling spotted a tree that looked exactly like the tree he had discovered in his backyard.
+During a business trip in Washington, D.C. in 1952, Mr. Fickling spotted a tree that looked exactly like the tree he had discovered in his backyard.
 During a return trip, he compared a cutting from his tree to those around the Tidal Basin.
 It was a perfect match!
 Upon his return home, he learned to propagate the Yoshinos and began freely sharing them with the community.

 After admiring the trees’ unique beauty, Crayton had the opportunity to speak with Fickling at a company picnic.

 “I shared with him a dream of mine, one where the entire town was bursting with thousands of the graceful pink cherry trees.
-I asked if he would donate trees to plant in my neighborhood of Wesleyan Woods, and he generously agreed, helping my dream become a reality,” said festival founder.
+I asked if he would donate trees to plant in my neighborhood of Wesleyan Woods, and he generously agreed, helping my dream become a reality,” said the festival founder.

-As the Executive Director for the *Keep Macon Bibb-Beautiful Commission, she proposed launching a Cherry Blossom Festival to celebrate the beauty of the trees and to honor Fickling for all he had so generously contributed to the town.
+Carolyn Crayton’s vision did not end with the Wesleyan Woods project — “It was just the beginning!”
+As the Executive Director for the Keep Macon-Bibb Beautiful Commission, she proposed launching a Cherry Blossom Festival to celebrate the beauty of the trees and to honor Fickling for all he had so generously contributed to the town.

-As a result, the Cherry Blossom Festival was developed around the basic principles of “love, beauty and international friendship.”
+The Cherry Blossom Festival was developed around the basic principles of “love, beauty, and international friendship.”

-And the Yoshino cherry trees’ numbers keep growing as the Fickling Family Foundation continues to donate thousands of cherry trees to Macon-Bibb residents each year.
+The Yoshino cherry trees’ numbers keep growing as the Fickling Family Foundation continues to donate thousands of cherry trees to Macon-Bibb residents each year.
 Their generosity helps keep Macon’s beauty alive as well as its distinctive title as the Cherry Blossom Capital of the World secure.